-The Vermont Chamber of Commerce announced its Hospitality Awards of Year at the 34th Annual Vermont Tourism Summit on April 5, 2017: Chef of the Year, Restaurateur of the Year, Borden E. Avery Innkeeper of the Year, and the Tourism Partner of the Year.
-Ronda Berns, Vice President of Tourism for the Vermont Chamber presented the awards and Joe Carton, Chief Operating Officer at Westport Hospitality emceed the ceremony.
+The Vermont Chamber of Commerce will announce the 2018 Hospitality Awards of Year at the 35th Annual Vermont Tourism Summit on April 11, 2018 for the Chef of the Year, Restaurateur of the Year, Borden E. Avery Innkeeper of the Year, and the Tourism Partner of the Year.
+Ronda Berns, Vice President of Tourism for the Vermont Chamber will be presenting the awards at the dinner.

 Read below about each of the four Vermont Chamber Hospitality Awards presented annually along with this year’s winners:

 2017 CHEF OF THE YEAR: Ian Huizenga, Chef and Brewer of the Bar Antidote and Hired Hand Brewing Company in Vergennes

 This award recognizes an individual with a proven history of supporting Vermont’s agricultural economy through the use of local food and products.

 Ian’s passion for locally-focused comfort foods—from farm raised beef and fowl, to hand harvested ramps and local vegetables—is what he is recognized for by his patrons.
 His blending and pairing of flavors is seen in his crafting of brews from local ingredients, pairing innovative pizzas, baked sandwiches, local cheeses and featured beer cocktails, as well as combining his beers with local spirits, shakes and beer inspired desserts.

 2017 RESTAURATEUR OF THE YEAR: Holmes & Beal Jacobs and Megan Brady, owners of the Two Brothers Tavern in Middlebury

 This award honors restaurateurs who continue to demonstrate excellence in the operation and management of a restaurant in Vermont.